An Atom

 You've probably seen it in a chemistry textbook: a neutral atom, minding its own business, suddenly snags an extra electron.
 And just like that — it's not neutral anymore.

 So what does it become?
-A negatively charged ion.
+Think about it: an anion.
+But a negatively charged ion.
 That's the short answer.
-Even so, an anion.
 But if you've ever wondered why that matters, or what actually happens at the particle level, or why your table salt conducts electricity when dissolved but not when it's sitting in the shaker — you're in the right place.

 Let's walk through it properly.
-On the flip side, no jargon for jargon's sake.
+Day to day, no jargon for jargon's sake.
 Just the stuff that actually helps you understand.

 What Happens When an Atom Gains an Electron

 At its core, an atom is a balancing act.
-Consider this: electrons orbiting that nucleus carry a negative charge.
-Protons in the nucleus carry a positive charge.
-Day to day, twenty-nine protons, twenty-nine electrons.
+Practically speaking, protons in the nucleus carry a positive charge.
+Electrons orbiting that nucleus carry a negative charge.
+In a neutral atom, the numbers match perfectly.
 The charges cancel out.
-This leads to six protons, six electrons.
-In a neutral atom, the numbers match perfectly.
+Twenty-nine protons, twenty-nine electrons.
+Six protons, six electrons.
 Net charge: zero.

 But atoms don't always stay neutral.

 When an atom gains an electron — picks one up from somewhere else — that balance tips.
+In real terms, more negative than positive.
+The atom becomes negatively charged overall.
 Now there are more electrons than protons.
-More negative than positive.
-The atom becomes negatively charged overall.
 That charged particle has a name: anion.

 The word comes from the Greek ánō, meaning "up" — because in an electric field, anions move toward the positive electrode (the anode).
 Cations, their positively charged cousins, move the other way.